Errors

 try {

-const workspace = await client.workspaces.get("my-workspace");
+const workspace = await client.workspaces.get('my-workspace');

 } catch (error) {